napkyns/toolbox/src/ApiService/README.md

 # ApiService

-The ApiService has a few main features.
+The ApiService has the following features:

 1. Adds the `Authorization` headers to outbound requests.
 2. Catches 401 responses and optionally redirects to a provided `loginUrl`.